Helene Rother

 Helene Rother (1908–1999) was the first woman to work as an automotive designer when she joined the interior styling staff of General Motors in Detroit in 1943.
 She specialized in designs for automotive interiors, as well as furniture, jewelry, fashion accessories, and stained glass windows.
-In the early 1940s, Rothier was also active as a comic artist.
+In the early 1940s, Rother was also active as a comic artist.

 She was posthumously inducted into the Automotive Hall of Fame in 2020.

 Early life

 A native of Leipzig, Germany, Rother studied art at the Kunstgewerbeschule (a school of applied arts) in Hamburg.
 It is also claimed that she studied at the Bauhaus, although the details of when this occurred remain unclear.
 No dates are available, and some sources say she went to the Weimar Bauhaus (open 1919-1925), while others claim she went to Dessau (open 1926-1932).